Telephone number, if you want to be on the Rush Limbaugh program today, we're going to get the phone calls in an L GIFO.

 We're not looking for purity.

-We're looking for people who want to beat liberals, not join them, and not have them join us.
+We're looking for people who want to beat liberals, not join them and not have them join us.

 That's not the future.

-Do you ever hear, do you ever hear the liberals saying, you hear Obama and these guys running around saying we need to go out and attract conservatives to our party.
+Do you ever hear, do you ever hear the liberals saying, you hear Obama and these guys running around saying, we need to go out and attract conservatives to our party?

 We need to find out how to broaden our base.

-Do you do you think if any one of those candidates, be it Obama, be it Mrs. Clinton, be it the Breck girl, started talking in ways that would attract somebody like me.
+Do you think if any one of those candidates, be it Obama, be it Mrs. Clinton, be it the Brett girl, started talking in ways that would attract somebody like me, do you think that their party'd put up with it?

-They promise the middle class tax cut, but they don't deliver the thing.
+Do you think that in order to win, they promise a middle-class tax cut, but they don't deliver the thing.

-Like they, you know, that's how they won the House last year's running it's another thing that bugs me.
+Like, you know, that's how they won the House last year.

-Sweep it aside as something that's an antique, needs to be modernized and so forth.
+And our own side wants to shuck and jive conservatism, sweep it aside as something that's an antique, needs to be modernized and so forth.

-It's uh it's it's it's patently absurd.
+It's patently absurd.

 Now, having said that, it is very interesting to listen to Obama cite Reagan.

-He's citing Reagan in great ways.
+But, and this embarrasses me, he's citing Reagan in great ways.

 He's not citing Reagan on policy.